Ashirbad-Sarangi/gda/README.md

-# gda
+# Gaussian Discriminant Analysis

-Gaussian Discriminant Analysis
+This is an attempt to make the Gaussian Discriminant Analysis making LDA and QDA.